dabeng/OrgChart/README.md

 From now on, users never have to worry about how to align a huge of nodes in one screen of browser.
 The option "verticalDepth" allows users to align child nodes vertically from the given depth.

+**Note**: currently, this option is incompatible with many other options or methods, like direction, drag&drop, addChildren(), removeNodes(), getHierarchy() and so on.
+These conflicts will be solved one by one in the later versions.

 ```js
 // sample of core source code
 $('#chart-container').orgchart({